kumahq/kuma-website/docs/docs/1.1.1/deployments/how-to-multi-zone.md

 kuma-system   kuma-control-plane     ClusterIP      10.105.12.133   <none>           5681/TCP,443/TCP,5676/TCP,5677/TCP,5678/TCP,5679/TCP,5682/TCP,5653/UDP   90s
 ```

-In this example it is `35.226.196.103:5685`.
+In this example the value is `35.226.196.103:5685`.
 You pass this as the value of `global-kds-address` when you set up the remote control planes.

 :::
 ::: tab "Helm"

 Set the `controlPlane.mode` value to `global` in the chart, then install.
 On the command line, run:

 ```sh